 Mukilteo

-Located about 30 minutes from Downtown Seattle is the town of Mukilteo, a seaside small town located along Puget Sound.
-If you are planning a trip to Everett, Mukilteo is one of the best places to stop.
+Mukilteo is a small seaside town along Puget Sound, about 30 minutes from Downtown Seattle.
+If you plan a trip to Everett, Mukilteo is one of the best places to stop.

 There are a few points of interest in the town, including the Boeing Future of Flight Museum and Boeing Factory Tour.
-During our visit, we stopped for a tour but they were sold out for the day.
-You’ll definitely want to plan ahead and make advance reservations for a tour.
-It apparently includes quite a bit of walking, so you’ll want to make sure you have comfortable walking shoes.
+During our visit, we stopped for a tour, but it was sold out for the day.
+You’ll want to plan ahead and make advance reservations for a tour.
+It includes a lot of walking, so you’ll want to ensure you have comfortable walking shoes.

 If the weather is nice, you may also want to stop at the Mukilteo Lighthouse Park.
 Find a spot in the vast parking lot and walk along the water’s edge to the lighthouse.
 You’ll want to check operating hours before visiting.

-A delicious seafood restaurant, Ivar’s Mukilteo Landing, is located adjacent to the park.
-You can either eat in the restaurant or visit the takeout windows to get food to eat outdoors while watching the boats.
+A delicious seafood restaurant, Ivar’s Mukilteo Landing, is adjacent to the park.
+You can eat in the restaurant or visit the takeout windows to get food outdoors while watching the boats.

 San Juan Islands

-Despite the similar-sounding name, the San Juan Islands are not located in Puerto Rico.
-Instead, they are located North West of Seattle.
+Despite the similar-sounding name, the San Juan Islands are not in Puerto Rico.
+Instead, they are located in the northwest of Seattle.
 You can access the islands by ferry, plane, or private boat.

-Most guests choose to take the Washington State Ferry, which departs from the Anacortes Ferry Terminal.
-It’s located about 2-3 hours from Seattle, and reservations are recommended.
+Most guests take the Washington State Ferry, which departs from the Anacortes Ferry Terminal.
+It’s about 2-3 hours from Seattle, and reservations are recommended.
 There are vehicle ferries if you choose to take your car.

 The total ferry ride is a little over an hour.
 Because of that, and the ride time to Anacortes, we’d recommend staying at least a few days in the San Juan Islands.

-There are three islands that are served by ferry service.
+Three islands are served by ferry service.
 These include San Juan Island, Orcas Island, and Lopez Island.
-These three offer different types of activities, so you’ll want to do research in advance to make sure you stay in the location with the best activities for your family.
+These three offer different types of activities, so you’ll want to research in advance to ensure you stay in the location with the best activities for your family.

 Vancouver, British Columbia

-Vancouver is one of my favorite cities to visit in North America.
-The biggest city in British Columbia offers everything – mountains, green space, and an urban environment.
+Vancouver is one of my favorite cities in North America.
+The biggest city in British Columbia offers everything—mountains, green space, and an urban environment.

 It’s located a little more than two and a half hours north of Seattle (although you’ll also want to account for the time it takes to cross the Canadian border).
-In my opinion, it’s one of the best road trips from Seattle.
+I think it’s one of the best road trips from Seattle.

 I’d recommend spending at least a few days in Vancouver.
-There’s so much to see, so you’ll definitely want more than a day.
-When we visited, we’d usually spend a long weekend, and then head back down to Seattle.
+There’s so much to see, you’ll want more than a day.
+When we visited, we’d usually spend a long weekend and then head back down to Seattle.
 Three days is a good amount of time there unless you have specific things you want to do.

 One of the most popular attractions in the area is Stanley Park.
-This urban park offers a botanical garden, hiking, beaches, sports, a train, an aquarium, and so much more.
-You could definitely spend more than an afternoon there, depending on your interests.
+This urban park offers a botanical garden, hiking, beaches, sports, a train, an aquarium, and much more.
+Depending on your interests, you could definitely spend more than an afternoon there.
 It’s located right in the city, so it’s very convenient.

-Other popular attractions in Vancouver include Granville Island, as well as Grouse Mountain, and the Capilano Suspension Bridge.
+Other popular attractions in Vancouver include Granville Island, Grouse Mountain, and the Capilano Suspension Bridge.
 It gets chilly on top of Grouse Mountain, even in the summer, so be prepared.

-In my option, the best time to visit Vancouver is in the summer.
-But, if you are a skier, you may want to visit during the winter months.
-There are other places to visit in the area, including North Vancouver Island.
+In my opinion, the best time to visit Vancouver is in the summer.
+But, if you are a skier, you may want to visit during winter.
+There are other places to visit, including North Vancouver Island.

 If you are staying in Vancouver, some of the most popular hotels are: